 We would also like to hear from anybody interested in community heritage.
 To express an interest in this area please email email@example.com

-If you have read the role descriptions and would like to officially join our volunteers, please complete our sign up form and return it electronically to email@example.com or print and send by post to:
+If you have read the role descriptions and would like to officially join our volunteers, please complete our sign up form and return it electronically to firstname.lastname@example.org or print this form and send by post to:

 South Downs Centre